 - National or regional certification in a relevant professional field.

-Prospective students may also take CLEP exams or special in-house exams developed by the College of Business in lieu of the CBK requirements.
-Recommendations for CBK waivers are subject to review and certification by the MBA Admissions Committee and subject to the recommendation of the Dean of the College of Business to the Dean of the School of Graduate Studies and Research.
+Prospective students may also take CLEP exams in lieu of the foundation course requirements.
+Recommendations for the foundation course waivers are subject to review and certification by the MBA Admissions Committee and subject to the recommendation of the Dean of the College of Business to the Dean of the School of Graduate Studies and Research.

-An applicant may apply for admission as a non-traditional student and request a GMAT waiver if they meet any one of the following conditions:
+An applicant may apply for a GMAT waiver if they meet any one of the following conditions:

 - Advanced or professional degree (MD, JD, Ph.D., EdD, etc.) above the baccalaureate level with evidence of proficiency in quantitative course work; or